cmwedin/CustomGraphs/Documentation~/CodeReviews/Sprint1Review.md

 The final constructor is the copy constructor.
 I will note there is some redundancy between this constructor and the abstract method
 -public AbstractEdge Copy(AbstractEdge _edge)

-the reason for this was a problem when copying an edge whose type i didn't necessarily know (implement an AbstractGraph copy constructor rather than copy constructors for both Directed and Undirected graphs).
+the reason for this was a problem when copying an edge whose type i didn't necessarily know (when trying to implement an AbstractGraph copy constructor rather than copy constructors for both Directed and Undirected graphs).
 The solution was to implement Copy as an abstract method of Edge.
 In retrospect there was an alternative solution using Activator.CreateInstance(_edge.GetType(), {constructor parameters}).
 I will discus this more in the review of the AbstractGraph Copy constructor.

 They contain the following Methods for accessing data from their parent graph
 - public GraphNode GetSourceNode()